8 Smart Things Financial Experts Would Do If They Landed Some Extra Cash

 Save for retirement

 “It sounds boring, but the payoff is big.
 I certainly want to retire someday, so the more I can save now, the greater the chance that I’ll be able to have enough for a comfortable retirement.
 Plus, contributing to a retirement account helps me save money on taxes today.
 As a self-employed worker, I can deduct my retirement contributions on my tax return.” —Cameron Huddleston, award-winning personal finance journalist and the Life + Money columnist for GOBankingRates.com.
-Here’s how to retire early from people who have successfully done it.

 A little bit of this, a little bit of that